NWChemEx-Project/DeveloperTools/docs/source/design/nwx_ecosystem.rst

 Performance key points:

 #.
+Internal components of NWChemEx written in C++ to take advantage of the
+   growing HPC support for C++ and to provide developers a performance focused coding language.
+#.
 Performance is treated as a fundamental concern entering into the stack as
    part of the low level ParallelZone component.
 #.
 ParallelZone acts as a sort of domain-specific language (DSL) for the rest of